nekocheik/coc-vue/docs/CI_TESTING.md

 - Run `npm install` to update dependencies
 - Make sure the Docker image has all required system dependencies

+### 4. French Language Check Limitations

+The French Language Check job may fail even when all tests pass.
+This is a known limitation:

+- The check scans for French words in both code and commit history
+- It flags certain technical terms like "configuration" as French words
+- This is a non-blocking issue for development but should be addressed for clean CI

+**Solutions:**

+- Use `--legacy-peer-deps` flag with npm install in the workflow
+- Consider modifying the French check script to:
+  - Only check the latest commit (not the entire history)
+  - Whitelist common technical terms that are valid in English
+  - Restrict the check to specific file types or directories

 ## Adding New Tests

 ### TypeScript Tests